 The Pantheon is one of the most impressive of all of Rome’s ancient sights.
-Standing as it does in Piazza della Rotonda in the middle of the historic center of the city, it is one of the only ancient buildings that still stands tall, taking its place as an integral part of the crowded city streets, giving you a feel for how it must have been to walk among the temples and public buildings of the ancient City.
+Standing in Piazza della Rotonda, in the middle of the historic center of the city, it is one of the only ancient buildings that still takes its place as an integral part of the crowded city streets, giving you a feel for how it must have been to walk among the temples and public buildings of the ancient city.

 Nearest Metro: Spagna

-The good news is that you do not need a ticket for the Pantheon.
+The good news is that you do not need to buy ticket for the Pantheon.
 It’s a church, and entrance is free.
 Most of the time you can just walk in!
 Not only that, but there are rarely any major lines to get in – they may look huge at times but you’ll be waiting maybe 5 minutes’ wait max.

-A visit to the Pantheon rarely takes more than half an hour and usually much less.
-Crowds pour in the door fairly swiftly, and swirl gently around the interior space, and exit swiftly too.
+Even if the lines are long, crowds pour in the door fairly swiftly, swirl gently around the interior space, and exit swiftly too.

-Once inside marvel at the vast domed roof.
-Gaze up to see the Oculus: the eye in the roof of the temple of all gods, gazing up to heaven from a cast concrete dome that has withstood earthquakes and storms and wars for nearly 2,000 years.
+Once inside, marvel at the vast domed roof.
+Gaze up to see the Oculus: the eye to heaven in the roof of the temple of all gods, gazing up to the sky from a cast concrete dome that has withstood earthquakes and storms and wars for nearly 2,000 years.

 Yes, it has a huge hole in the roof – of course it does!
-But the genius engineers who built that dome with its oculus in the center also built drains in the marble floor way below the hole.
+But the genius engineers who built that dome with its oculus in the center also built drains in the marble floor, way below the hole.
 It leaks by design.

 This is also one of the only buildings in Rome in which the original marble interior is largely still intact, thanks to it having been in ceremonial use since the fall of Rome, and only the external marble and bronze having been raided for other purposes.
 The quality of the original marblework is astounding.

-As an important church, in the nineteenth century it also became the resting place for Italy’s short-lived royal family, and also houses the tomb of the artist Rafael.
+As an important church, in the nineteenth century it also became the resting place for Italy’s short-lived royal family, and also houses the tomb of the artist Raphael.

 Every year at Pentecost commandos from the Italian military crawl up the roof to drop rose petals down through the Oculus, filling the church with the fluttering of angels’ wings.